 There is no entrance portfolio review for admission.
-All students will enter the ceramics major with a bachelor of science (BS-AH CER) intent, and complete a selection of foundation and major course(s) before a commit-to-major portfolio review for continuation in the B.S. or admission into the bachelor of fine arts program (BFA-AH CER).
-Commit-to-major portfolio reviews are conducted by faculty and generally take place during the sophomore year.
-After passing the portfolio review, to continue in the B.F.A. degree program a 3.0 GPA must be maintained in the major.
+All students enter as a Bachelor of Fine Arts (BFA-AH CER) ceramics major and complete a selection of foundation and major courses after which a portfolio review will be conducted for continuation in the B.F.A. ceramics degree program.
+The portfolio reviews are conducted by the faculty in the program and generally take place during the sophomore year.
+To remain in the B.F.A. degree program a 3.0 GPA in the major must be maintained.
+As a condition of graduation, each B.F.A. student will be required to mount an individual exhibition of his/her work and present a professional portfolio.

-Transfer students are urged to submit their portfolios the semester before transfer in order to facilitate placement in departmental courses and/or for possible commit-to-major portfolio review.
-Please call the Ceramics Program for additional information.
-Please call the Ceramics Program for additional information.
-As a condition of graduation, each B.F.A student will be required to mount an individual exhibition of his/her work.
+Transfer students are urged to submit their portfolios the semester before transfer in order to facilitate placement in departmental courses and/or for possible portfolio review.

 The Art and Design Department reserves the right to retain students’ work for official purposes, such as exhibitions, catalogs, teaching aids, or permanent collections, and to use images of the students and their work for publicity and recruitment.
 Students are expected to assume the costs of materials used in courses.
 Some studio courses may have an additional charge for materials used in class.
 Students enrolled in a studio course are expected to work a minimum of two additional hours each week outside of class for each credit granted for that class and the hours gradually increase as the student progresses in the major.

 The Art and Design Department may be in the process of curricular revision.
 Please refer to the college Web site or the department for updated information.